 - Hawthornden Fellow (2012)

 - Editor, New Walk and New Walk Editions (2010-present)

 - Peer reviewer for various academic journals, 2013-present

 In addition to his regular work as a critic for the Times Literary Supplement, Poetry Review, PN Review, Poetry London, Essays in Criticism and other places, Dr Waterman's poetry has recently been published in the New Statesman, Guardian, Financial Times, TLS, Poetry Review, PN Review, Dark Horse, Poetry, Hudson Review, and many other publications in the UK and elsewhere.
-He has given many readings and talks on poetry in the USA, Croatia, France, Ireland, and throughout Britain.
+He has given many readings and talks on poetry throughout Britain and in the USA, Croatia, France, Ireland, and elsewhere.
 Visit Rory's author website.

 - Poets of the Second World War.
-Writers and Their Work , Waterman R, Northcote House/ Writers and Their Work, 2015
+Waterman R, Northcote House/ Writers and Their Work, 2016

 - Tonight the Summer's Over.
 Waterman R, Carcanet, 2013 (Poetry Book Society Recommendation.
 Shortlisted for the Seamus Heaney Prize 2014)